darksidelemm/cusf_predictor_wrapper/README.md

 $ cmake ../
 $ make
 ```
-Depending what packages are installed by default on your system, you may need to install the `cmake ` and `libglib2.0-dev` packages.

 The `pred` binary then needs to be copied into the 'apps' directory, or somewhere else useful, i.e.
 ```